abhamedewar/CSE-535-Mobile-Computing/Project2/README.md

 https://user-images.githubusercontent.com/20626950/231036538-140a23c2-422d-4fe3-961a-560f12c06f61.mp4

 ## Description
-Handwritten Digit Classifier App is an Android application that allows users to upload images of handwritten digits to a server, where they are classified into different classes of digits using a PyTorch model.
+Handwritten Digit Reader is an Android application that allows users to upload images of handwritten digits to a server, where they are classified into different classes of digits using a PyTorch model.
 The images are then placed into their respective folders based on their classification.
 The application includes access to a camera that enables users to capture images of handwritten digits.
 The application consists of two pages: the first page prompts users to decide whether they want to upload an image or not, while the second page provides a button to access the camera, take a photo, and upload it to the server.